-Fig. 61.9 Friedreich Spinocerebellar Ataxia is known to be caused by a GAA triplet repeat at a known locus.
+Fig. 9.
+Friedreich Spinocerebellar Ataxia is known to be caused by a GAA triplet repeat at a known locus.
 Fractal analysis reveals a FractoSet of Pyknon-like elements (short oligos shown in different colors).
-It is conspicuous that the fractal defect is disrupted by the GAA triplet repeat, after Pellionisz (2009b); see detailed explanation there and also in the text below regulatory sequence causes gene silencing (Castaldo et al. 2008).
-Thus, an insufficient amount of Frataxin - or in more serious cases, a long tract of GAA repeats, structurally weakens the DNA strand and the chromosome through breakage, as evidenced through in vivo yeast studies.
-While a characteristically genomic disease, Friedreich Ataxia is on the verge of therapy (Marmolino and Acquaviva 2009).
+It is conspicuous that the fractal defect is disrupted by the GAA triplet repeat, after Pellionisz [2009b], see detailed explanation there and also in the text below.